jadeynryan/workshop-template/how-to-use-template.md

     [GitHub Docs
     page](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

+2. Edit `README.md` to remove the template instructions and include your specific workshop details.

-2. Preview the website by running `quarto preview` in the `Terminal`.
+3. Preview the website by running `quarto preview` in the `Terminal`.
 As you edit in the following steps, the preview will update in your browser at `http://localhost:3434/`.

-3. Edit `_quarto.yml` to include your workshop name, logos, and URLs.
+4. Edit `_quarto.yml` to include your workshop name, logos, and URLs.

-4. Edit website content in root directory:
+5. Edit website content in root directory:

     -   `index.qmd` is the home page.